 England

-An exhibition and an intercultural networking evening in London.
+An exhibition and an intercultural networking evening at the Slovenian Embassy.

 London is incredibly practical for travellers, but also expensive.
 Accommodation in the centre can quickly blow the budget, so it’s worth looking for rooms in shared flats, residences, or areas slightly outside the tourist core.
 Neighbourhoods like Shoreditch, Hackney, Greenwich or Shepherd’s Bush often offer a better balance of price, accessibility and quality of stay.